sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 I hope you will enjoy the 7th instance of SLE.
 Please feel free to provide any constructive feedback that we may use to make it even better.

+### SLE 2014 starts at 8:30 in the room called "Hörsalen".

 ---